 It doesn’t have to be a rainy day in New Orleans to enjoy the Entergy Giant Screen Theatre.
 The whole family can be wowed by the wonders of nature on the big screen, with many films coming to life in 3D.
 Located next door to Audubon’s Aquarium of the Americas, the theater features one of the most advanced motion picture systems in the world with a six channel, multi-speaker sound system and a silver screen reaching five and a half stories tall.
 The results will be sure to amaze you and your child.
 Shows are hourly, but open and closing times vary depending on the season.

 The City Park of New Orleans offers some exciting rides and places to play.
-For only $3, kids can play on Captain Hook's pirate ship, play in the mouth of a whale with Pinocchio, or play at any one of over 25 storybook exhibits in Storyland.
-Kids are also admitted to the Carousel Gardens Amusement park where carnival rides are $3 each.
+For only $4, kids can play on Captain Hook's pirate ship, play in the mouth of a whale with Pinocchio, or play at any one of over 25 storybook exhibits in Storyland.
+Kids are also admitted to the Carousel Gardens Amusement park where the rides are $3 each or unlimited for $17.